 A large portion of the trash that was recovered during the project was able to be repurposed and used for landscaping within the park.
-During our visit we followed paths shaped my pallets and metal slabs, walked up stairs made with recycled tires and admired a variety of items, such as old toilets, being used as planters.
+During our visit, we followed paths shaped my pallets and metal slabs, walked upstairs made with recycled tires and admired a variety of items, such as old toilets, being used as planters.

 Today the Sitiê Eco Park is used as a community space for leisure, education and environmental awareness.
-The park also acts a community garden, where local residents can plant vegetables and herbs.
+The park also acts as a community garden, where local residents can plant vegetables and herbs.

-Entering the building we walked up a spiral staircase before arriving into a room that resembled a modern day dojo.
+Entering the building we walked up a spiral staircase before arriving into a room that resembled a modern-day dojo.
 Mats lined the floor and the room was empty with the exception of a large bench on the opposite side of the room.

 We would soon learn that this building houses the Vidigal Capoeira school.
 A place designed to preserve the cultural art of capoeira dance as a significant part of the country’s Afro-Brazilian history and culture.

 The school provides an opportunity for children of all ages to learn teamwork and discipline through the sport of Capoeira.
-Resembling the practice of martial arts, Capoeira is an elegant fusion of dance, acrobatics and music that was brought to Brazil by enslaved Africans in the 16th century.
+Resembling the practice of martial arts, Capoeira is an elegant fusion of dance, acrobatics, and music that was brought to Brazil by enslaved Africans in the 16th century.

 Taking a hold into the culture of Brazilians, Capoeira is at risk of becoming a lost art among the next generation.
-This is mainly due to lack of resources for providing the teachings of the sport to today’s youth.
+This is mainly due to a lack of resources for providing the teachings of the sport to today’s youth.

-During our visit we not only got to witness the beauty of Capoeira at work through the performance of some of the top students at the school but had the chance to try our hands at it as well.
+During our visit, we not only got to witness the beauty of Capoeira at work through the performance of some of the top students at the school but had the chance to try our hands at it as well.
 I can’t say it was pretty, but we did our best.

 One thing is for certain, the energy that project leader Isis exudes is infectious.
 It took me all of 5 seconds to realize why people are drawn to her and why she has had so much success in her projects.

-Stemming from her childhood passion of playing the drums, she has always been a performer and passionate about sharing her love for percussion.
+Stemming from her childhood passion for playing the drums, she has always been a performer and passionate about sharing her love for percussion.
 People are drawn to her and her music, leading her to start a percussion school in the heart of Vidigal.

 Youth come to her out of interest for the music and stay with her because she makes learning fun.
-She applies the fundamentals of life to her percussion teaching and is able to help at risk youth find their purpose in life.
+She applies the fundamentals of life to her percussion teaching and is able to help at-risk youth find their purpose in life.